Vasco Faísca: Coaching career

 After a spell with SC Vianense's youths, Faísca started his senior managerial career as an assistant at U.D.
 Vilafranquense.
 On 5 February 2019, was named head coach of S.C.
 Olhanense in the third tier, and lost 1–0 on his debut away to Real S.C. five days later.

 On 27 December 2019, Faísca was confirmed at S.C.
-Braga B, second-placed in the same league, on a deal until the summer of 2022; he replaced Rúben Amorim, who was promoted to the first team.
+Braga B, second-placed in the same league, on a deal until the summer of 2022; he replaced Ruben Amorim, who was promoted to the first team.
 He left a year early for F.C.
 Alverca, where he won two and lost three of six games before exiting by mutual consent on 4 October 2021.

 Faísca returned to the Algarve on 22 December 2021, signing with S.C.
 Farense who were second from bottom.
 His Liga Portugal 2 debut came the following 17 January in a 1–0 home loss to Leixões SC; in April, with the side safe from relegation, he signed for another season with a buyout clause of €1.5 million.

 On 3 February 2023, Faísca was dismissed by Farense after failing to reach an agreement to leave, despite his team being in second place.
 His exit was announced one hour before the match against C.F.
 Estrela da Amadora, who were one point behind.

+On 6 November 2023, Faísca was appointed at Belenenses, 17th in the second division shortly after promoting, in a return to the Estádio do Restelo 16 years later.
+He was relieved of his duties on 28 February 2024, after a ten-game winless run left them one place lower.

+Faísca was named manager of Venezuelan Primera División club Academia Puerto Cabello on 3 February 2025.